-Pirates booked their place after beating Richards Bay 1-0 on Saturday November 9 while Gallants sealed their ticket after edging out Golden Arrows 4-2 on post-match penalties after the match had ended 2-2 in regulation time.
+Pirates had booked their place in the final after beating Richards Bay 1-0 on Saturday November 9 while Gallants sealed their ticket after edging out Golden Arrows 4-2 on post-match penalties after the match had ended 2-2 in regulation time.

 Carling Knockout Results